AdobeDocs/advertising.en/help/dsp/inventory/deal-id-create.md

        1. From the list of available ads, select the check box next to each ad to use for the deal.

-       1. For publisher-managed ads, a 1x1 tracking pixel will be automatically applied after advertiser and campaign are selected.
+          For each publisher-managed ad, a 1x1 tracking pixel is automatically applied after an advertiser and campaign are selected.

        1. Click **[!UICONTROL Apply]**.